Ozzie Ramos

-Ozzie Ramos (born September 11, 1996) is an American soccer player who plays as a midfielder for Texoma FC in USL League One.
+Ozzie Ramos (born September 11, 1996) is an American soccer player who plays as a midfielder forUSL League One club New York Cosmos.

 Career

-College & Amateur
+College and amateur

 Ramos began playing for San Diego State University in the fall of 2014, making 19 appearances in his freshman season.
 Following his sophomore season, Ramos transferred to Seattle University.
 During his senior season, he was listed as an All-Western Athletic Conference Team Honorable Mention.

 While in college, Ramos made appearances with FC Tucson in the Premier Development League.

+Sab Diego 1904

+In September 2019, Ramos signed his first professional contract with local side San Diego 1904.
+He made his professional debut on September 10, 2019, appearing as a starter in a 2-0 loss to Los Angeles Force.

 Atlético Jalisco

 Following a successful tryout, Ramos signed for Liga de Balompié Mexicano club Atlético Jalisco in August 2020.
 He made his competitive debut for the club in October of that year, before the club folded three matches into the 2020–21 season.
+He appeared in the clubs first three matches before the club had to fold due to financial and administrative issues.

+Albion San Diego

+Ramos returned to the United States and signed for Albion San Diego for the 2021 season.
+Ramos appeared in 25 matches scoring 1 goal for San Diego.

 Central Valley Fuego

 In February 2022, Ramos joined USL League One expansion club Central Valley Fuego FC ahead of their inaugural season.
 He made his competitive debut for the club in its opening match of the season, tallying 71 minutes in a 2–0 victory over the Greenville Triumph.